By Ethan Faverino |

 The event, hosted by College Republicans United (CRU), featured verified public records and official documents detailing students previously convicted of Antifa-related crimes, including multiple individuals who were active members or leaders of the Young Democratic Socialists of America (YDSA) at ASU at the time of their arrests.

-“Like the Trump administration, we believe that if you see something, say something,” said Kevin Decuyper, who co-founded CRU at ASU in 2018 as a student and is now the chairman of the College Republicans United national organization.
+“Like the Trump administration, we believe that if you see something, say something,” Kevin Decuyper told The State Press.
+According to the outlet, Decuyper co-founded CRU at ASU in 2018 as a student and is now the chairman of the College Republicans United national organization.

-Former law enforcement officer and current Congressional candidate for Arizona’s 1st District, Paul Reevs, said, “What these students are doing, standing up and simply asking people to help them identify violent people, is courageous.
+Former law enforcement officer and current Congressional candidate for Arizona’s 1st District, Paul Reevs also told The State Press, “What these students are doing, standing up and simply asking people to help them identify violent people, is courageous.
 We need that kind of leadership, and I want to support them when they do that.”
 He attended the event and spoke to students to raise awareness about Antifa-related criminal activity on and around campus.

 Despite Burdge’s claims that YDSA is not violent, there have been many documented cases of violence, including Benjamin Cooper, YDSA’s agitprop director at ASU, who has had multiple arrests for assaulting police.